opencoff/portable-lib/README.rst

   If you are going to pick a hash function for use in a hash-table, pick one that uses a seed as initializer.
 This ensures that your hash table doesn't suffer DoS attacks.
+All the code I write uses Zilong Tan's superfast hash (*fasthash.c*).

 - A portable, thread-safe, user-space implementation of OpenBSD's arc4random(3).
 This uses per-thread random state to ensure that there are no locks when reading random data.

-- Implementation of Xorshift+ PRNG: XS64-Star, XS128+, XS1024-Star
+- Implementation of Xoroshiro, Xorshift+ PRNG (XS64-Star, XS128+,
+  XS1024-Star)

 - Wrappers for process and thread affinity -- provides implementations for Linux, OpenBSD and Darwin.